jeevitharamsudha16/End-to-End-Insurance-Price-Prediction-using-MLflow-Streamlit-CI-CD/README.md

-# 🧾 Project Report: Insurance Price Prediction using Streamlit & CI/CD
+#  Insurance Price Prediction using Streamlit & CI/CD

 This project is an end-to-end Machine Learning solution designed to **predict medical insurance charges** based on user input.
 It combines robust model training pipelines, automated evaluation, and modern frontend deployment using **Streamlit**.
 Additionally, it integrates **CI/CD pipelines via GitHub Actions** to ensure smooth deployment and updates.